Video: How to Unclog a Sink Drain

 If you’ve got a kitchen sink clogged or a garbage disposal clogged, it can wreck a perfectly good evening in front of the tube.
 Instead of settling in to watch the Series, you’ll find yourself staring at a sink full of dirty, backed-up water and wondering whether to call in a plumber ($$$$$).
-However, with two inexpensive tools and a little practice, you can figure out how to unclog a sink in less than an hour.
+However, with two inexpensive tools and a little practice, you can figure out how to unclog a sink or clogged garbage disposal in less than an hour.

 In this article, we’ll show you how to unclog a sink, use a plunger and snake to clear up all but the most stubborn drain clogs.
 Plungers are sold at any hardware store or home center (lead photo).
 Those with larger rubber bells deliver more thrust, but most will work for kitchen drains.
 Be sure it has a stout handle so you can apply plenty of force as you learn how to unclog a sink.

 A snake (sometimes called a hand auger) ranges from cheap to inexpensive, depending on the size, length and turning mechanism.
 For all-around use, we recommend a 3/8-in.model that’s about 20 ft. long, like the one in Photo 6 (sold at hardware stores and home centers).
 It’s easy to turn down into the drain.
 But shorter, 1/4-in. types will work for most clogs too.
 In addition, keep several other items handy—a bucket or a plastic bin that fits under your drain, rubber gloves and a good flashlight.